 For oily skin, go with one that mattifies.
 MAC Prep and Prime Skin Refined Zone is great for zapping oil on the t-zone.

-Those with dry/mature skin should use a hydrating primer to fill in wrinkles, fine lines and plump up the skin for a smoother base for foundation.
+Those with dry or mature skin should use a hydrating primer to fill in wrinkles, fine lines and plump up the skin for a smoother base for foundation.
 Laura Mercier Foundation Primer and RMK Make Up Base are my top picks.

-If you need color correction, Make Up For Ever’s newest HD Microperfecting Primers come in a nice selection of shades.
+If you need color correction, Make Up For Ever HD Microperfecting Primers (pictured above) come in a nice selection of shades.